alizaliz/SevenSegment/README.md

 ```

 Number is the digit to be displayed.

 Delay is the delay in millisecods between pin writes.

-Loops it the number of loops to animate.
+Loops are the number of loops to animate.

 ##Limitations & Support
 * Supports common anode and cathode types